 Ten thousand dollars to our general use.”

-The use of the word “dollar” in the above extract is clearly an example of an anachronism, as the dollar was not the monetary unit during the time that the play is set.
+The use of the word “dollar” in the above excerpt is clearly an example of an anachronism, as the dollar was not the monetary unit during the time that the play is set.
 Shakespeare’s lack of research caused him to mention an item out of its time.

 “Heard melodies are sweet, but those unheard

-Are sweeter: therefore, ye soft pipes play on”
+Are sweeter: therefore, ye soft pipes play on.”

 Function of Anachronism

-Generally, an anachronism is considered an unintentional error that is a result of a writer’s carelessness and his lack of research.
-At times, however, it is employed in order to produce a special artistic effect in order to attract the attention of the readers by an appropriate use of anachronism.
+Generally, an anachronism is considered an unintentional error that is a result of a writer’s carelessness, and his lack of research.
+At times, however, it is employed in order to produce a special artistic effect, in order to attract the attention of the readers by an appropriate use of anachronism.